 As discussed above, an inductor is basically a coil of wire that surrounds a magnetic or nonmagnetic material called the core.
 Examples of magnetic materials are iron,nickel , steel, cobalt, or alloys.
 These materials have permeability that are hundreds or thousands of times greater than that of a vacuum and are classified as ferromagnetic.
 A ferromagnetic core provides a better path for the magnetic lines of force and thus permits a stronger magnetic field.
 Examples of nonmagnetic materials are air, copper, plastic, and glass. the permeabilities of these materials are the same as for a vacuum.

-As indicated in Figure 4, the number of turns of wire, the length and the cross-sectional area of the core are factors in setting the value of inductance.
+The number of turns of wire, the length and the cross-sectional area of the core are factors in setting the value of inductance.
 The inductance is inversely proportional to the length of the core and directly proportional to the cross-sectional area.
 Also, the inductance is directly related to the number of turns squared.
-This relation ship is as follows:
+This relationship is as follows:

 L = (N2µA ) / I

-where L is the inductance in henries (H), N is the number of turns of wire, µ is the permeability in henries per meter (H/m), A is the cross sectional area in meters squared ant the core length in meters (m).
+where L is the inductance in henry (H), N is the number of turns of wire, µ is the permeability in henry per meter (H/m), A is the cross sectional area in meters squared ant the core length in meters (m).

 When a coil of a certain material, for example, insulated copper wire, that wire has a certain resistance per unit of length.
 When many turns of wire are used to construct coil, the total resistance may be significant.
 This inherent resistance is called the dc resistance or the winding resistance (RW).